-WRRI has a 50-year history of impacts to many facets of water across NC.
-Through research, engagement, inspiration and application, we’re changing the future of our state’s water resources, the communities we serve, and the field of water research and management.
+WRRI has a 50-year history of impacts to many facets of water across North Carolina.
+Through research, engagement, inspiration and application, we’re changing the future of our state’s water resources, the communities we serve and the field of water research and management.

 We invest in the UNC System

 WRRI provides resources across the UNC system, supporting junior faculty and undergraduate and graduate students in particular.
 Over the last 20 years, WRRI has supported nine UNC institutions with investments totaling over $13,399,047.

 We Sponsor Research

 Through a combination of federal, state and local water utility funds, WRRI provides grants for water research to academic researchers at North Carolina’s colleges and universities and, through utility-based partnerships, to consultants and practitioners.
 We encourage researchers to consult and collaborate with the end-users of their research to maximize relevance and application of the results.
 We seek input from our advisory committee and other stakeholders to help us guide research efforts towards the highest priority water resource issues.
 We aim to support the highest quality investigators and projects, and strive to support junior faculty when possible.
 We have a strong history of student support through our research program, including a new student proposal funding program.
 We have a rigorous, transparent peer review process for our proposals, and ensure that all research results are publicly available when projects conclude.

 Above: Researcher Rich McLaughlin and the erosion control simulator off Lake Wheeler Road.
 Photo by NC State Communications.